KusionStack/rollout/Contributing.md

 1. **FORK** KusionStack Rollout to your repository.
 To make this work, you just need to click the button `Fork` in top-right corner of [rollout](https://github.com/KusionStack/rollout) main page.
 Then you will end up with your repository in `https://github.com/<username>/rollout`, in which `username` is your GitHub ID.
 1. **CLONE** your own repository to develop locally.
 Use `git clone https://github.com/<username>/rollout.git` to clone repository to your local machine.
 Then you can create new branches to finish the change you wish to make.
-1. **Set Remote** upstream to be kube-gateway using the following two commands:
+1. **Set Remote** upstream to be rollout using the following two commands:

 ```
 git remote add upstream https://github.com/KusionStack/rollout.git